How to Make a Chatbot

 Coding a bot also allows developers to include sophisticated graphical interfaces in the chatbot behaviour.
 These interfaces can only be used if the chat platform allows them to be used.
 For example, it’s not possible to put graphical interfaces into sms, so an sms bot would not have any sophisticated graphical widget associated with it.
 Some platforms such as WeChat and Facebook Messenger allow developers to put webviews into the chat.
 This means there is no limitation on what sort of interface can be shown.
 Graphical interfaces are often much more effective than text interfaces for doing work on the desktop and mobile and should therefore always be used when there is advantage for the end user in doing so.

 Botpress is a framework that allows bot makers to easily create bots using code.
 What makes Botpress different from other frameworks for creating bots with code is that it has a component architecture which allows for a high degree of reuse of common components.
 This means that common bot functionality like subscription or broadcasting doesn’t need to be built from scratch.
-Instead the relevant component can be added to the bot, instantly giving it the required functionality.
+Instead the relevant component can be added to the bot or accessed via the api, instantly giving it the required functionality.
 This functionality however can be further customized by editing the source code for the component in question.
 Botpress therefore provides all the benefits of coding a bot from scratch but makes it much faster and easier to build the bots because of the reuse of code modules.

 The modular architecture is not only beneficial in terms of allowing for a high degree of reuse of components, it is also beneficial in that it forces developers to use a highly extensible and best practice architecture to create their bots.
 It has also meant that Botpress has effectively become a middleware for third-party chatbot development tools, such as Botkit and Microsoft Bot Framework, as well.